flash photography techniques

 When working indoors, you can most often get the best results by bouncing your flash.
 You don’t need that expensive piece of plastic that is advertised as being the solution to all your flash photography problems.

-At times it might need a slightly different approach between manual flash, and TTL flash .. but invariably, a good starting point in figuring out what you need to do with your flash, is to start with your ambient light metering and exposure.
+At times it might need a slightly different approach between manual flash, and TTL flash .. but invariably, a good starting point when figuring out what you need to do with your flash, is to start with your ambient exposure.

 Really good tips Neils.